brannondorsey/midi-rnn/README.md

 # MIDI RNN

 Generate monophonic melodies using a basic LSTM RNN.
-Great for Machine Learning MIDI generation baselines.
+Great for Machine Learning MIDI melody generation baselines.
+For more info, check out our [blog post](https://brangerbriz.com/blog/using-machine-learning-to-create-new-melodies) about the project about the project.
 Made using Keras.

 ## Getting Started